mattheww/gomill/gomill_docs/results.rst

 If an engine implements the :gtp:`gomill-cpu_time` command, its output is used.
-Otherwise, the ringmaster uses the CPU time of the engine process that it created, as returned by the :c:func:`wait4()` system call (unfortunately, this may not be meaningful, if the engine's work isn't all done directly in that process).
+Otherwise, the ringmaster uses the CPU time of the engine process that it created, as returned by the :c:func:`wait4()` system call (user plus system time); unfortunately, this may not be meaningful, if the engine's work isn't all done directly in that process.